Terms

 See OSHA’s laws and regulations for information regarding infestations in the workplace.
 You can also file a complaint with OSHA or call 1-800-321-6742.

-In a single family dwelling, the occupant is responsible for extermination of that dwelling.
+In a single family house, the occupant is responsible for extermination.

-In a multiple dwelling with two or more apartments, the owner is responsible for exterminating.
-The owner is responsible for maintaining the building in good repair and sound condition and in a reasonably rat-proof and insect proof condition.
+In locations with two or more units or apartments, the owner is responsible for exterminating.
+The owner is responsible for making sure the building is in good condition and without rats or insects.

-See the Erie County Sanitary Code for the Responsibility of Owners and Occupants
+Sanitary Code of Erie County: Responsibility of Owners and Occupants

 1.14 Responsibility for extermination.
 Every occupant of a dwelling containing a single dwelling unit shall be responsible for the extermination of any insects, rodents or other pests therein or on the premises.
 Notwithstanding the foregoing provisions of this section, whenever infestation is caused by failure of the owner to maintain a dwelling in a rat-proof or reasonable insect-proof condition, extermination shall be the responsibility of the owner.
 Whenever infestation exists in two or more of the dwelling units in any dwelling, or in the shared or public parts of a dwelling containing two or more units, extermination thereof shall be the responsibility of the owner.